ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network.md

 ### Next Time

 So you've started to meet people and understand data science world more generally.
-But then you read a really cool post by XYZ and you'd love to follow up with them.
+But then you read a really cool post by  and you'd love to follow up with them.
 How do you reach out to specific people?

+[1] A virtual, public (i.e. not a private message), brief hello is friendly.
+Virtual “You’re going to be at NY R conference, what hotel are you staying in, where are you eating, are you going to wear the same pink sweater you wore last year, because it is so #fetch” is not.
+Harassment and stalking are serious and common problems.
+Keep messages to people you don't know professional; don't be this person:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Sometimes I get these creepy messages from fellow nerds (who I don’t know) who essentially say you fill this girlfriend shaped hole I have since you know computers and are “pretty”, you all realize that’s creepy af right?
+So why do it.</p>&mdash; jessie frazelle (@jessfraz) <a href="https://twitter.com/jessfraz/status/949263339271720960?ref_src=twsrc%5Etfw">January 5, 2018</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 # Part 2